Telemedicine with Elektra's board-certified clinicians is now available (and covered by insurance)! Free intro call

 Exercise

-Scientists have found that regular movement decreases overall levels of tension, elevates and stabilizes your mood, improves sleep, and boosts self-esteem.
+Scientists have found that regular physical activity decreases overall levels of tension, elevates and stabilizes your mood, improves sleep, and boosts self-esteem.
 Not too shabby, right?
 According to the World Health Organization, 150 minutes per week of moderate-intensity movement (a brisk walk counts!) is enough to support your health.

 Not sure where to start?
 Here’s what we suggest.